 You’re working out and eating right.
 Yesterday, the scale was your friend, but today the number has actually risen.
 You really believed you were on the right track, but now you feel deflated.
+But there are reasons your weight may fluctuate everyday.

 Does this situation sound familiar?
 Although frustrating, fluctuations in weight are normal and should be expected.
 Most of the time, these changes are the result of natural functions of your body and don’t require you to make any changes.
 Understanding why these fluctuations occur may make them more tolerable and help you stay on course, even when you feel like the number on the scale doesn’t reflect the work you’re putting in.